ELECTIONS

 President - James Wilson

-Executive Vice President - Vacant - apply here.
+Executive Vice President - Fantasia Feliciano

 Speaker of the Senate - Vacant - apply here.